Electoral Services - privacy notice

 We may use your information to:

-- Process your application to register to vote including Overseas, Service or Anonymous registrations
+- Process your application to register to vote including Overseas, Service or Anonymous registrations.

-- Notify you of changes to our service
+- Notify you of changes to our service.

-- Fulfil our legal obligations to maintain a complete and accurate register of electors
+- Fulfil our legal obligations to maintain a complete and accurate register of electors.

-- Manage employment, training and payroll for temporary election and canvassing staff
+- Manage employment, training and payroll for temporary election and canvassing staff.

 COVID-19/Coronavirus

 During the investigation of cases and/or outbreaks of Coronavirus, information which is gathered may be shared between departments within Derby City Council; with other Councils associated with an outbreak; other health services or with other government bodies associated with the control of the Coronavirus.
-The Council has a duty to notify national Government bodies, such as Public Health England, and the relevant local authority where an individual resides (if different), where there are suspected Coronavirus cases.
+The Council has a duty to notify national Government bodies, such as the UK Health Security Agency and the relevant local authority where an individual resides (if different), where there are suspected Coronavirus cases.
 The Council will disclose the information under Article 9(2)(j) of the UK GDPR (processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health), and confidential information may be lawfully disclosed in the public interest, without consent, where the benefits to an individual or to society outweigh both the individual’s and the public interest in maintaining the confidentiality of such data.

-The Council may contact staff, service users, residents, patients, businesses and premises with messages relating to Coronavirus by text, phone, letter or e-mail.
+The Council may contact staff, service users, residents, patients, businesses and premises with messages relating to Coronavirus by text, phone, letter or email.
 This contact is not direct marketing; therefore we do not need your Consent before contacting you.
 There is more information available on the Information Commissioners Office's website.

 We may use contact details held in Council systems to ensure that we are able to contact you, and to ensure that we are working from accurate and up to date information.
 Such information will be accessed and processed where it is necessary to comply with our legal obligations and public tasks arising from the Coronavirus Act 2020, the Health Protection (Notification) Regulations 2010 and the Public Health (Control of Disease) Act 1984, the Care Act 2014 and associated Regulations.